GLOBAL MARKETS-Shares rally on U.S. tech earnings, ECB purchase plans

 U.S. Treasuries prices.

-helping put the S&P 500 on track for a fourth straight session
+percent and helped put the S&P 500 on track for a fourth

 A selloff in Coca-Cola shares after disappointing